nathan-dauny/SliceQL/README.md

 # 🧩 SliceQL

-**SliceQL** is a Console App that lets you run SQL-like queries directly on structured text files.
+**SliceQL** is a versatile tool that lets you run SQL-like queries directly on multiple Csv files.
-Built with .NET, it works both as a command-line tool and soon as a web interface.
+Built with .NET, it supports both command-line usage and a modern web interface.

 > ⚠️ Excel (.xlsx) support coming soon!